Ed Wood (film): Home media

 The DVD edition of Ed Wood initially had difficulty reaching store shelves in the United States and Canada due to unspecified legal issues.
 The initial release had a featurette on transvestites — not relating to the film or its actors in any way — which was removed from subsequent releases.
-An initial street date of August 13, 2002 was announced only to be postponed.
+An initial street date of August 13, 2002, was announced only to be postponed.
 A new date of February 3, 2003 was set, only for it to be recalled again without explanation, although some copies quickly found their way to collectors' venues such as eBay.
 The DVD was finally released on October 19, 2004.
+It was released on Blu-ray in September 2012.

 Reception

 Box office

 Ed Wood had its limited release on September 30, 1994.
 It went into wide release on October 7, 1994 (just three days before what would have been Wood's 70th birthday) in 623 theaters.
 The film grossed $1,903,768 in its opening weekend.
 The film went on to gross $5,887,457 in the United States and Canada and $13.8 million worldwide, less than the production budget of $18 million.